Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Conclusion

+{Next we investigate the implication of the pVLL on the associated Higgs production at muon collider and} present a detailed comparison of the $h\gamma_d$ production rate with that of the $hZ$ production at muon collider.
+The later process is considered both in the context of SM and in presence of the portal VLL extension of the SM.
 The $\mu^+ \mu^- \to h \gamma_d$ process is highly sensitive to the following independent model parameters: the dark photon mass ($m_{\gamma_d}$), dark gauge coupling ($g_d$), and both fermion ($\sin\theta_L$) and scalar ($\sin\theta_s$) mixing angles.
 We explore the {\it non-decoupling} effect owing to the presence of the muon-heavy muon-dark photon vertex and show that a significant region of parameter space consistent with the perturbative unitarity, electroweak precision measurements, lepton flavor universality, allowed ranges of scalar mixing angle and other relevant constraints can be found where the $h\gamma_d$ cross-section is $\sim$ few fb to $10^2$ fb.
 Consequently, one can achieve up to $10\%$ better precision in the measurement of Higgs properties w.r.t. that achievable in the $hZ$ channel.

 A crucial outcome of our study is that this process not only provides an enhanced Higgs production rate at the muon collider but also helps to set a strong limit on the dark photon mass even for a fermion mixing angle as low as $10^{-6}$, independent of the gauge kinetic mixing parameter.